SPOTLIGHT on What Matters

-In 2020, we designed, created and uploaded 32 themes with the addition of printable resources for individuals to download, posting tweeting the resources at @ScotJtDementia on a Monday and Friday.
-However, during the summer months, we are going to share a bit more detail on some of the resources that you could use day to day.
+The resources and activities you find on this website have been tried, tested and recommended by people with dementia.
+We have designed, created and uploaded 32 themes with the addition of printable resources for you to download, posting the resources at @ScotJtDementia on a Monday and Friday.
+However, during the next few months, we are going to share a bit more detail on some of the resources that you could use day to day.
 In this week blog our SPOTLIGHT is on

 Click here for conversation starters.